The Minimal Genus Problem: Adjunction-Type Inequalities

-In a series of papers, Lambert-Cole provided a proof of the Thom conjecture \cite{Lam1} and the symplectic Thom conjecture \cite{Lam2} making no use of gauge theory or any pseudoholomorphic techniques.
+\begin{remark} In a series of papers, Lambert-Cole claimed a proof of the Thom conjecture \cite{Lam1} and the symplectic Thom conjecture \cite{Lam2} making no use of gauge theory or any pseudoholomorphic techniques.
 Instead, the proof used trisections introduced by Gay and Kirby.

 Furthermore, in \cite{Lam2} and \cite{Lam3}, a variety of adjunction inequalities were proven which hold without any restrictions on $A\cdot A$, the genus of the curve or $b^+$.
-The following is one such example:
+The following Theorem 1.2 in \cite{Lam2} is one such example: